bcbowling/Canada-Lynx-Gut-Microbiome/R/README.md

 This is a folder for all R code

-## Folder Structure
+## Analysis
+microbiome numbers over time
+microbiome species over time

-Clean Up
+## Clean Up

-Analysis
+fasta files
+Excel files